-The Associate in Science in Respiratory Care program prepares students to pursue a career as a highly skilled, critical thinking, Respiratory Therapist (RT).
+The Associate in Science degree program in Respiratory Care prepares students to pursue a career as a highly-skilled, critical thinking, Respiratory Therapist (RT).
 RTs assess, treat, and monitor patients with disorders of the cardiopulmonary system.
 Practicing under the guidance of a physician, RTs perform a wide array of diagnostic and therapeutic procedures on adult, pediatric, and newborn patients.

-RTs work in a variety of healthcare environments such as hospitals, long-term care facilities, rehabilitation centers, skilled nursing facilities, homecare agencies, sleep disorder centers, clinical transport operations, physician offices, wellness clinics, educational institutions, traveling agencies, and medical equipment sales and service providers.
+RTs work in a variety of healthcare environments such as hospitals, long-term care facilities, rehabilitation centers, skilled nursing facilities, homecare agencies, sleep disorder centers, clinical transport operations, physicians’ offices, wellness clinics, educational institutions, travel agencies, and medical equipment sales and service providers.

 The mission of the Respiratory Care (RC) program is to provide a specialized associate degree program to prepare students for careers as advanced-level respiratory therapists.
 Through a combination of didactic, laboratory, and clinical learning experiences the program emphasizes the knowledge, critical thinking, and professional behaviors graduates will need to become effective respiratory care practitioners.